victorca25/iNNfer/README.md

 There are multiple ways to help this project.
 The first one is by using it and trying to produce results with your models.
 You can open an [issue](https://github.com/victorca25/iNNfer/issues) if you find any bugs or if you have ideas or questions.

-If you would like to contribute in the form of adding or fixing code, you can do so be cloning this repo and creating a [PR](https://github.com/victorca25/iNNfer/pulls).
+If you would like to contribute in the form of adding or fixing code, you can do so by cloning this repo and creating a [PR](https://github.com/victorca25/iNNfer/pulls).

 You can also join the [discord servers](#additional-Help) and share results and questions with other users.